Saturday, January 10, 2026

 I'm tired of hearing how Westerners should be wracked with guilt for committing "genocide" of the various peoples who dwelled in the Americas before our arrival (and no, they are not indigenous because they came here from somewhere else, as we all did).
 Those peoples brutalized and slaughtered each other on a regular basis; indeed, they often helped Westerners make war on their rivals.
 The differences between them and us are that 1) we were far more effective, 2) we were far more merciful, and 3) we actually experience guilt for whatever wrongs we committed.
 Nobody else expresses guilt for their historical sins or subsidizes the conquered to the pathetic extent we do.
 If we truly had committed genocide, we wouldn't have to hear all of these pathetic complaints or demands for relief and recognition.
 Our mercy has earned us perpetual enmity, just as with our unique accomplishment of ending slavery.
 The childish epithet "colonizer" truly means a civilizer.

 One of the reasons I have come to believe in the deep truth of Christianity is that it provokes so much resentment from the world, which is very depraved.
 Christianity draws unique scorn because it is a unique religion, i.e., it requires internal virtue and reflection, not mere external rituals and utterances.
 Most people are far too in love with themselves and with sin to uphold personal virtue, so they latch onto "virtuous" political causes that impose burdens on everyone else.
 It is quite easy to demand an end to "climate change" or "racism" or "homelessness" while patting yourself on the back.
 It is far more difficult to avoid greed, envy, sloth, gluttony, lechery, wrath, or pride while nobody else seems to notice or care.
-Christ provoked extreme hatred from the world precisely because he embodied and spoke truth, whereas the world thrives on lies.
+Christ provoked extreme hatred from the world precisely because He embodied and spoke truth, whereas the world thrives on lies.
 Every truth teller in history has experienced something quite similar.

 On a related note, pride is a sin.
 Taking pride in sin is compounded sin.
 Bullying the entire public to celebrate compounded sin for an entire month is despicable.
 And using taxpayer money to celebrate compounded sin on public property is criminal.
 Once again, the powerful delight in pushing this garbage because it destroys families and leaves everyone without a moral compass, making them more pliant as consumers, employees, and subjects.